IPH4102: first-in-class anti-KIR3DL2 cytotoxic mAb

 IPH4102 is currently in Phase I trial for the treatment of relapsed/refractory CTCL.

-- A dose-escalation part including approximately 40 CTCL patients in 10 dose cohorts.
-Its objective is to identify the Maximum Tolerated Dose and/or the Recommended Phase 2 Dose (RP2D);
+- A dose-escalation part including 25 to 40 CTCL patients in 10 dose levels.
+Its objective is to identify the Maximum Tolerated Dose and/or the Recommended Phase 2 Dose (RP2D); the dose escalation follows an accelerated 3+3 design;

 - A cohort expansion part with 2 cohorts of 10 patients each in 2 CTCL subtypes (transformed mycosis fungoides and Sézary syndrome) receiving IPH4102 at the RP2D until progression.
-The CTCL subtypes may be adjusted based on the findings in the dose escalation part of the study.
+The cohort design (CTCL subtype, number of patients) could be revisited based on the findings in the dose escalation part of the study.

-The primary objective of this trial is to evaluate the safety and tolerability of IPH4102 in this patient population.
-The secondary objectives include assessment of the drug’s antitumor activity and identification of biomarkers of this activity.
+The primary objective of this trial is to evaluate the safety and tolerability of repeated administrations of single agent IPH4102 in this patient population.
+The secondary objectives include assessment of the drug’s antitumor activity.
+A large set of exploratory analyses aims at identifying biomarkers of clinical activity.
 Clinical endpoints include overall objective response rate, response duration and progression-free survival.

 Key Opinion Leader event chaired by Pr.
 Youn H. Kim, MD, Professor of Dermatology, Director of the Multidisciplinary Cutaneous Lymphoma Program and Medical Director of the Photopheresis Service at the Stanford Medical Center (New-York, October 2015)